Collective farming: Soviet Union

 Soviet famine of 1932–33.
 Areas of most disastrous famine marked with black.

 Leon Trotsky and the opposition bloc had originally advocated a programme of industrialization which also proposed agricultural cooperatives and the formation of collective farms on a voluntary basis.
 According to Sheila Fitzpatrick, the scholarly consensus was that Joseph Stalin appropriated the position of the left opposition on such matters as industrialisation and collectivisation.
 Other scholars have argued the economic programme of Trotsky of voluntary collectivisation differed from the policy of forced collectivisation implemented by Stalin after 1928, due to the levels of brutality associated with the latter’s enforcement.

 As part of the first five-year plan, forced collectivization was introduced in the Soviet Union by Stalin in the late 1920s as a way, according to the policies of socialist leaders, to boost agricultural production through the organization of land and labor into large-scale collective farms (kolkhozy).
 At the same time, Stalin argued that collectivization would free poor peasants from economic servitude under the kulaks (farmland owners).
 In what became known as dekulakization, defiant kulaks were executed or mass deported to Siberia by the Soviet Communist Party in order to implement the plan.

 The centuries-old system of farming was destroyed in Ukraine.
-In 1932–1933, an estimated 11 million people, 3–7 million in Ukraine alone, died from famine after Stalin forced the peasants into collectives.
+In 1932–1933, it is estimated that 5.7 to 8.7 million people, about half of whom were Ukrainian, died from famine after Stalin forced the peasants into collectives.
 It was not until 1940 that agricultural production finally surpassed its pre-collectivization levels.

 Collectivization throughout the Moldavian Soviet Socialist Republic was not aggressively pursued until the early 1960s because of the Soviet leadership's focus on a policy of Russification of Moldavians into the Russian way of life.
 Much of the collectivization in Moldova had undergone in Transnistria, in Chişinău, the present-day capital city of Moldova.
 Most of the directors who regulated and conducted the process of collectivization were placed by officials from Moscow.

 The efficiency of collective farms in the USSR is debatable.
 A Soviet article in March 1975 found that 27% of the total value of Soviet agricultural produce was produced by privately farmed plots despite the fact that they only consisted of less than 1% of arable land (approximately 20 million acres), making them roughly 40 times more efficient than collective farms.
 In 1935, the establishment of Personal Subsidiary Farms on collective land was allowed in the range of .25-1 hectare.
 Private cattle ownership existed after 1935 but was severely restricted by decree in 1956.